 The three-level garage has covered parking, as well as un-covered parking on the top level.
 There are stairs and elevators to take you to the ground level, which is just a short walk under the porte-cochere by the valet into the casino.

 Compared to some casinos, (such as the MGM Grand parking garage), the Cromwell’s garage is relatively close to the hotel/casino.

 Cromwell Hotel & Casino Valet Parking Fee

 Guests and non-hotel guests alike are charged for valet parking.
-Current rates are as follows:
+Current daily rates are as follows:

 As with self-parking, valet parking at the Cromwell is complimentary for Platinum, Diamond & Seven Stars Caesars Rewards members.